-In our opinion, except for the noncompliance described in the Basis for Qualified Opinion Section of our report, the PRDH complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on Community Development Block Grant/State's Program and Non-Entitlement Grants in Hawaii for the fiscal year ended June 30, 2023.
+In our opinion, the PRDH complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major Federal program for the fiscal year ended June 30, 2024.

-Basis for Qualified Opinion
+Basis for Opinion on Each Major Federal Program

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards); and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Our responsibilities under those standards and Uniform Guidance are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Our responsibilities under those standards and the Uniform Guidance are further described in the Auditor's Responsibilities for the Audit of Compliance Section of our report.